colinmarc/colinmarc.github.com/blind.md

 ***

 As the days got shorter and colder, Will was surprised, and pleased, to discover a growing bond of friendship between them.
 He made up excuses to spend time with her whenever he could, and she seemed to welcome the attention.
-He quickly found more and more of his time devoted to spending time with her.
-He ate lunch with her after their math class (the only class he was currently attending), studied with her for tests, even went to singings with her every once in a while.
+He quickly found more and more of his time devoted to spending time with her; he ate lunch with her after their math class (the only class he was currently attending), studied with her for tests, even went to singings with her every once in a while.

 In her dorm or his, they often sat together, talked, watched old movies.
 He would sit with her on the bed, her laptop cradled between them, always a few inches apart, consumed by the thought, the fantasy, of her leaning slightly into him, putting her weight on his shoulder.
 His eyes would wander to his hands, and he would will them to move around her, but something held him back every time.
 Once he did put his arm around her neck, acting nonchalantly, but she quickly got up to go to the bathroom and the opportunity was missed.